 26.E.2.f.
-Workers' Compensation Leave, Wage Replacement Provisions and Leave Without Pay - If an employee does not choose to supplement workers' compensation wage replacement income by using extended sick leave, or paid time off (if available) when extended sick leave is exhausted, or if an employee has exhausted extended sick leave and paid time off, the designated coordinator shall report the entire missed time for the on-the-job injury as "workers' compensation leave," "FML" (or "medically certified leave", if applicable)", and "leave without pay" to run concurrently on the monthly leave record.
+Workers' Compensation Leave, Wage Replacement Provisions and Leave Without Pay - If an employee does not choose to supplement workers' compensation wage replacement income- or if an employee has exhausted all accrued leave by using extended sick leave, or paid time off (if available) when extended sick leave is exhausted, or if an employee has exhausted extended sick leave and paid time off, the designated coordinator shall report the entire missed time for the on-the-job injury as "workers' compensation leave," "FML" (or "medically certified leave", if applicable), and "leave without pay." to run concurrently on the monthly leave record.